nix-community/nixd/README.md

 # WIP Note 🚧

-This branch (`nixd-next`) is still WIP!
+`nixd-next` is still WIP!
 Please see https://github.com/nix-community/nixd/issues/283 for the migration plan.

-The [main](https://github.com/nix-community/nixd/tree/main) branch contains stable nixd codes.
+[Released versions](https://github.com/nix-community/nixd/releases/) contain stable nixd code.
+If you encountered any problem with this nightly version, please use to our released version in nixpkgs.

+The following description is suitable for stable releases, but outdated for `nixd-next` (i.e. this version).

 ## About